Mill of the Stone Women: Plot

 When Hans leaves, Gregorius and Dr. Bohlem reveal their plot: they deliberately drugged him to make him appear insane, thus giving a reason for him to be ejected from the mill and separated from the obsessive Elfie.
 That night, Dr. Bohlem and Gregorius bring Annelore, a local woman whom they have kidnapped, to a makeshift procedure room hidden in the mill.
 There they drain Annelore of her blood, killing her, and transfuse it to Elfie, reviving her.
 Gregorius then uses Annelore's corpse as one of his next art projects—his sculptures of women are, in fact, real victims encased in wax.

 Meanwhile, Hans convalesces with Liselotte and her friend, Ralf.
 However, Hans is still troubled by his apparent hallucinations at the mill, and recalls seeing the missing Annelore tied to a chair in the basement.
 Hans and Ralf subsequently discover that Liselotte has gone missing, and rush towards the mill to locate her.
 There they find Annelore's corpse coated in wax, in preparation for her addition to Gregorius's display.
 Meanwhile, Gregorius and Bohlem prepare to use an antidote Bohlem has developed, which they intend to transfuse into Elfie using Liselotte's blood.
 However, when Bohlem professes his love for Elfie, Gregorius attacks him, eventually stabbing the doctor to death.
 Gregorius attempts to begin the transfusion himself, but finds that the bottle containing Bohlem's antidote shattered in his pocket when he collapsed.
 Hans and Ralf rescue Liselotte from the basement operating room.
 With his daughter dead, Gregorius sets fire to the mill.
 Hans, Ralf, and Liselotte manage to escape, as Gregorius is immolated along with his carousel of "sculptures".

 Production

 The opening credits of Mill of the Stone Women claim the film's plot is based on a short story by Pieter van Weigen in the book Flemish Tales.
 This is fiction by the film's publicity department, as there is no book by that title or Flemish author by that name.

-Shot by director of photography Pier Ludovico Pavoni, it was the first Italian horror film in color.
+Shot by director of photography Pier Ludovico Pavoni, it was the first Italian horror film in color, not counting the comedy Uncle Was a Vampire.

+Location shooting was done in the Netherlands.
+The outside scenes in the countryside and the village of Veeze were shot in different villages in the province of Utrecht and in Koog aan de Zaan.
+Establishing shots of the city where Liselotte lives were made in Amsterdam.